noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [Uuuu...
 W-We’re doing it now?]

-[...Unnn… If we do it here... there wouldn’t be... anyone else, you know?]
+[...Unnn...
+If we do it here... there wouldn’t be... anyone else, you know?]

 [I-I understand.]